xiam/shooter-server/README.md

 Source code of the [shooter.io][1] server.

-You may want to checkout the [shooter-html5][2] for a HTML5 client of this server.
+You may want to checkout the [shooter-html5][2] repo for a HTML5 client of this server.

 This is a work in progress.